The Agentic Operating Model

 - Copilot mode: AI recommends, human decides.
 Every recommendation comes with reasoning.
 Every human decision is recorded.
 This is the training signal.

-- Supervised autonomous: AI decides within guardrails, human reviews.
+- Supervised autonomous: AI decides within guardrails, human inspects.
 Guardrails tighten as confidence grows.
 Override patterns reveal where human judgment adds value.

 - Fully autonomous: AI decides within expanded guardrails.
-Humans focus on governance, exception review, and strategic decisions that require creativity and judgment.
+Humans focus on governance, exception inspection, and strategic decisions that require creativity and judgment.

-The competitive moat is not the technology — it's the judgment layer.
-When human overrides are captured with reasoning, scored against outcomes, and fed back into agent training, the result is a self-reinforcing knowledge asset unique to each organization.
+The competitive moat is not the technology, it's Experiential Knowledge.
+When human overrides are captured with reasoning, scored against outcomes, and classified as GENUINE (the planner knows something the system doesn't) or COMPENSATING (workaround for a system deficiency), the result is a self-reinforcing knowledge asset unique to each organization.

 This is measured statistically: each user's override quality is tracked per decision type.
 Overrides that consistently improve outcomes get higher training weight.
 Overrides that hurt outcomes are surfaced for coaching.
 The system learns not just what to decide, but whose judgment to trust on which decisions.